TheAgilityCollective/DNA/_docs/hack-summit.md

 The Agility Hack Summit
 =================

 Our Hack Summit is a 2-day event where we meet up at a off-site location and hack on new, or pet projects.
+It's also an oppertunity to invite and include prospective consultants and key clients

 Hack Summit gives everyone an opportunity to: